Frequently Asked Questions

 We do not report on investment specifics, to safeguard our competitive edge.
 We are in any case assessed not on individual investments but on the performance of the overall portfolio.

-GIC is a private limited company wholly owned by the government.
-The Ministry of Finance, representing the government, ensures that a competent board of directors is in place; GIC helps by suggesting qualified candidates.
+GIC is a private limited company wholly owned by the Government.
+The Ministry of Finance, representing the Government, ensures that a competent Board of Directors is in place; GIC helps by suggesting qualified candidates.

 Cabinet Ministers and GIC executives on the GIC Board are not paid fees.
 We pay fees to directors from the private sector.
 The payment of director fees is as per industry practice and the amounts are reviewed regularly and take the market context into consideration.

-MAS and Temasek are at the opposite ends of the risk spectrum – MAS is the most conservative of the three investment entities, with a significant proportion of its portfolio invested in liquid financial market instruments; and Temasek aims to maximise shareholder value over the long term.
+MAS and Temasek are at the opposite ends of the risk spectrum – MAS is the most conservative of the three investment entities, with a significant proportion of its portfolio invested in liquid financial market instruments; while Temasek aims to maximise shareholder value over the long term.

 GIC is a fairly conservative investor, with a globally diversified portfolio spread across various asset classes.
 Most of our investments are in the public markets, with a smaller component in alternative investments such as private equity and real estate.
 Temasek is exposed to significantly higher risk than GIC and MAS but has also delivered higher returns over time as expected.
 In contrast, MAS will have more stable but lower returns over time.

 The Ministry of Finance has stated that the investment returns on Singapore’s reserves supplement the annual Budget through the Net Investment Returns Contribution (NIRC).
 The NIRC is estimated to be S$18.63 billion in Financial Year (FY) 2020.
 This supports Government investments in transforming Singapore into a vibrant and innovative economy, fostering a caring and cohesive society, and ensuring a fiscally sustainable and secure future.